BA-Software-Development-Ed/test-exam-questions/presentations/question-5.md

 <!-- slide -->

 ## Question 5
-### Testing is related to ensuring higher code quality.
+Testing is related to ensuring higher code quality.

+---
-### Elaborate on what characterizes high code quality, and what makes code testable.
+Elaborate on what characterizes high code quality, and what makes code testable.

 <!-- slide -->

-## Why Test?
+## Why Testing?
 ![no test](../assets/comic-1.png)

 <!-- slide -->